PC Bottleneck Calculator

 Everything You Should Know to Get Started with Your Bottleneck Results

 Understanding your bottleneck calculator results is key to making smart upgrade decisions.
-The tool provides a percentage score that reflects how much one component—either the CPU or GPU—is holding back your system.
+Our tool make it simple by providing a bottleneck percentage, which indicates how one component whether CPU or GRU is restricting performance at your target settings.

 🔢 What the Percentage Really Means